tu-studio/hpc-cluster-ml-workflow/README.md

 </table>

 ### System Transfer
-The figure below provides a simplified overview of how data is transferred between systems in this workflow.
-Some of the commands shown are automated with the provided scripts, so the visualization is for comprehension, not direct usage reference.
+The figure below offers a simplified overview of how data is transferred between systems in this workflow.
+While some of the commands depicted are automated through the provided scripts, the visualization is intended for comprehension and not as a direct usage reference.
         <p align="center">
         <img src="docs/graphics/Dependency_Transfer_Simplified.png" alt="Simplified diagram of dependency transfer between systems" width="690">
         </p>